About Complicated Bereavement Disorder

 Also, because the grief process can be complicated by depression, anxiety, posttraumatic stress disorder, or substance abuse, it’s best to see a professional counselor who can determine the right treatment.
 Sadly, some people do not get treatment and end up taking their own lives.

 I hope you liked my post today and that you learned something new about the grieving process.
-If you did, please let me know by selecting the Like icon that immediately follows.
-You can also Tweet or Google+1 today’s post to let your friends and family know about it.
-Warmly Deborah.
+If you did, please let me know by selecting the "like" icon that immediately follows.
+You can also share today’s post to let your friends and family know about it.
+Warmly, Deborah.